mozilla/bigquery-etl/docs/reference/recommended_practices.md

 - For each view, a `metadata.yaml` file may be created in the same directory.
 - This file contains a description, owners, and labels (see the query metadata example above).
 - Views that only select from legacy telemetry data should be assigned a `legacy: true` label.
+- Views that are output from code in `sql_generators/` should be assigned a `sql_generator` label set to the name of the generator.

 ## UDFs